 These are unclean to you among all that creep.
 Whoever touches them when they are dead shall be unclean until evening.
 Anything on which any of them falls, when they are dead shall be unclean, whether it is any item of wood or clothing or skin or sack, whatever item it is, in which any work is done, it must be put in water.
 And it shall be unclean until evening; then it shall be clean.
 Any earthen vessel into which any of them falls you shall break; and whatever is in it shall be unclean: in such a vessel, any edible food upon which water falls becomes unclean, and any drink that may be drunk from it becomes unclean.
 And everything on which a part of any such carcass falls shall be unclean; whether it is an oven or cooking stove, it shall be broken down; for they are unclean, and shall be unclean to you.
 Nevertheless a spring or a cistern, in which there is plenty of water, shall be clean, but whatever touches any such carcass becomes unclean.
 And if a part of any such carcass falls on any planting seed which is to be sown, it remains clean.
 But if water is put on the seed, and if a part of any such carcass falls on it, it becomes unclean to you.

 a.
-These are unclean to you among all that creep: From a hygienic standpoint, these laws were very important.
+Whoever touches them when they are dead shall be unclean until evening: From a hygienic standpoint, these laws were very important.
 They required, for example, that if a rodent crawled inside a bowl, the bowl had to be broken.
 Therefore, any disease the rodent carried (such as bubonic plague) could not be passed on to the one who would use the bowl.

-b.
-Everything on which a part of any such carcass falls shall be unclean: These laws also promoted a general state of cleanliness inside the Hebrew home.
-This certainly promoted the health and the welfare of the family.
+c.
+Everything on which a part of any such carcass falls shall be unclean: Therefore, these laws also promoted a general state of cleanliness inside the Israelite home.
+This certainly helped the health and the welfare of the family.

 4. (39-40) Carcasses of clean animals.